-- 9.12 We have drawn on primary market data, as far as possible, and taken account of regulatory precedent, particularly Ofgem's RIIO-2 price control determinations in December 2020 and the views expressed by the Competition and Markets Authority (CMA). - 9.13 The full analysis is shown in Annex 2 First Economics Report on Cost of Capital and is summarised in the following paragraphs.
+- 9.12 We have drawn on primary market data, as far as possible, and taken account of regulatory precedent, particularly the Office of Gas and Electricity Markets (Ofgem's) RIIO-2 price control determinations in December 2020 and the views expressed by the Competition and Markets Authority (CMA). - 9.13 The full analysis is shown in Annex 3 Cost of Capital and is summarised in the following paragraphs.